estebanmilaho/kubeexec/README.md

 Fast `kubectl exec` with fuzzy pod selection.

-kubeexec assumes your **context and namespace are already set**, and focuses on fast pod/container selection with safe defaults for interactive shell access.
+kubeexec pairs naturally with kubectx and kubens: **kubectx** switches Kubernetes contexts (clusters) faster, and **kubens** switches namespaces (and configures them for kubectl) easily.

+## Requirements
+- `kubectl`
+- `fzf` (recommended)

 > [!IMPORTANT]
 > Keep `fzf` installed and enabled. kubeexec relies on it for interactive selection when a pod, context, or container is ambiguous.
 It will run without `fzf`, but selection features are limited and may fail fast when a choice is required.

 **Workflow companion:** [kubectx/kubens](https://github.com/ahmetb/kubectx) for fast context and namespace switching.

-## Requirements
-- `kubectl`
-- `fzf` (recommended)

 ## Installation